wp-plugins/ajaxify-wordpress-site/readme.txt

 * Removed: jquery.scrollTo-min.js file.

 = 1.5.0 =
-* New: In AWS Options form added new text field for search form TAG ID to make seacrh ajaxed.
+* New: In AWS Options form added new text field for search form TAG ID to make search ajaxed.
 * New: Added showing page loader image during loading the a page.
 * Fixed: Solve the issue of loading ajaxed pages twice.
 * Optimized: Made the codes more optimized which will increase performance.
-* Removed the meta tags reloading as they dont have any role for frontend users.
+* Removed the meta tags reloading as they don't have any role for frontend users.

 = 1.4.0 =
 * Removed: From the admin AWS options page removed the 'Current menu class' text box.
 * Removed: Removed the code from ajaxify.js file related to current menu selector.
-* Removed: Removed unneccessary images directory.
+* Removed: Removed unnecessary images directory.
 * Fixed: Current menu Highlighter issue, informed by several users.

 = 1.3.5 =